 Year 4 - Spring

 *If a student has not defended their dissertation after completing EFND 906A, B & C, they will enroll into this class each term until they defend or their program time limit is up.
 EFND 907 Dissertation Continuation (3 credits)

 Total hours: 72*

-* Course sequence may be modified due to necessary adjustments determined by cognate chair.
+* Course sequence may be modified due to necessary adjustments determined by concentration chair.

 PhD.
 Educational Psychology - Course Descriptions